Rustin170506/tidb-analyze.slide/slides.md

 To address this issue, we need to use multiple hash functions and take the median estimate.

-However, using multiple hash functions increases the computational cost.
+However, using multiple hash functions increases the const.
+Because we need to scan the data multiple times and calculate the hash value multiple times.

 So, we chose another algorithm called Distinct Sampling to solve this problem.

 -->